leafcloudhq/documentation-rtd/docs/ansible/creating-instances.md

 ## Create your playbooks

 The following playbook `create-server.yaml` will create:

 - A security group for http
-- Create a security group rule for http
+- A security group rule for http
-- Create a an ec1.small VM instance
+- A an ec1.small VM instance

 ```shell
 ---
   - name: Create a new instance and attaches to a network and passes metadata to the instance